Wednesday, November 29, 2023

 The film's plot is supposedly partially about the plight of the Native American, but there is hardly a Native American in it.
 However it has great photography courtesy of legendary cameraman James Wong Howe.
 Hombre isn't a bad film it's just such an obvious one.
 It's the kind of film that well meaning Hollywood do-gooders turn out that in the end really isn't all that courageous or very relevant to the plight of Native Americans.

-The film was written by a couple of writers who had worked with Martin Ritt in the past Irving Ravetch and Harriet Frank Jr. another couple of good Hollywood liberals.
+The film was written by a couple of writers who had worked with Martin Ritt in the past Irving Ravetch and Harriet Frank Jr.they were good Hollywood liberals.
 The running time is 111 minutes.

 No comments: